Collie vs Shetland Sheepdog

 With Other Pets

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Collies have particular requirements based on their large size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Plan Collies care around a large body size, heavy shedding, and the breed's documented predisposition toward collie eye anomaly and hip dysplasia.

 Energy & Activity